cobelu/Long-EZ/md/10_CANARD CONSTRUCTION.md

 This step should take about 2 hours.
 You will need an assistant for the hot wire cuts.
-Make the four hot wire cutting templates shown on page A-2, by gluing them to a 1/16" thick piece of plywood, and trinrning to the edges.
+Make the four hot wire cutting templates shown on page A-2, by gluing them to a 1/16" thick piece of plywood, and triming to the edges.
 Since these templates must be used on both ends of the foam blocks, transfer the numbers and level lines to the other side of each template.

 ![Lift Tab](../images/10/10_03.png) Figure 10-4: Lift Tab

 Note: your normal lamingating epoxy works well to glue paper tempaltes to the 1/16" plywood template material.
 Squeegee in place.
 Avoid water-based glue they shrink paper.

-Place two of your 7" x 14" x 64" foam blocks on your table, and using the straight trim templates, pages A-9 and A-10, cut them up as shown in the sketch.
+Place one {CP27 PC44 MEO} of your 7" x 14" x 64" foam blocks on your table, and using the straight trim templates, pages A-9 and A-10, cut them up as shown in the sketch.

 ![Canard foam block 1](../images/10/10_04.png) Figure 10-5: Cutting Canard foam block 1